elliotwoods/Candle.NET/README.md

 * A background thread manages sending and receiving
 * You don't have to worry about regularly receiving.
 We do that for you
 * Sending and receiving are non-blocking functions
-* We wrap a modified version of the CandleAPIDriver found in the [Cangaroo repo](https://github.com/HubertD/cangaroo/tree/master/src/driver/CandleApiDriver/api).
 * This is only tested on Windows (10 64bit).
 And since the underlying driver uses WinUSB, it is unlikely to work on other platforms

 ## Notes if you work directly with `NativeFunctions`